mH-13/sql-automation/beginner/03-filtering-data.md

 This query retrieves all orders that have been shipped and were placed on or after January 1, 2023.

 ## Using `IN` and `BETWEEN`

-The `IN` operator allows you to specify multiple values in a `WHERE` clause.
-The `BETWEEN` operator filters data within a range of values.
+`IN` operator allows you to specify multiple values in a `WHERE` clause.
+`BETWEEN` operator filters data within a range of values.

 ### Example with `IN`